SAP-samples/cloud-objectstore-java-sample/README.md

     openstack-keystone        294kb
 ~~~

-Besides spring-boot and jclouds the other dependencies used in the application are **jackson-databind**: to parse json file, **guava**: to build BlobStoreContext and to convert input stream to byte array, **commons-fileupload**: to upload files.
-For full information about the dependencies please refer the [pom](./pom.xml).
+Besides spring-boot and jclouds the other dependencies used in the application are:

+•	jackson-databind: to parse json file

+•	guava: to build BlobStoreContext and to convert input stream to byte array

+•	commons-fileupload: to upload files

+For more information about the dependencies please refer the [pom](./pom.xml).

-#### Application Usecase
+#### Application Use case

-- The application creates RESTful endpoints using which you can upload, download, delete and list files.
+•	The application creates RESTful endpoints to upload, download, delete and list files.

-- The application then uploads the file to the Object Storage service.
-Behind the scenes, JClouds library abstracts to the code to upload the different providers like AWS S3, Google Cloud Storage, OpenStack Swift.
+•	The application then uploads the files to the Object Storage service.
+In background, JClouds library abstracts to the code to upload the different providers like AWS S3, Google Cloud Storage, OpenStack Swift.

 ## Table of Contents
 - [Scope of the application](#scope-of-the-application)